Just Out of Reach (of My Two Open Arms): Release and reaction

 Released August 3, 1961, after the earlier uncharted release of "Keep the Magic Working" b/w "How Many Times?"
 (Atlantic 2089), "Just Out of Reach (of My Two Open Arms)" (Atlantic 2114) was Burke's first hit, selling over a million copies, and subsequently spent 19 weeks on the R&B charts while climbing to No. 7, as well as crossing over into the pop top 40, reaching No. 24 on November 20, 1961.

 Concert promoters in Mississippi, South Carolina, and Alabama, who were unaware that Burke was an African American, accidentally booked him to sing at Ku Klux Klan picnics and rallies, with up to 30,000 hooded Klansmen in attendance.
 In a 2002 interview Burke recalled: "Way down in the South somewhere, I showed up and the promoter said to me, "Is Solomon Burke here yet?"
 I said, "Yeah, I'm right here."
 His eyes grow wide and he walks away.
 The guy comes back with the sheriff and he says, "Boy, don't play games.
 Show me some I.D."
 So he looks at it and pulls the promoter aside and says, "You got a problem.
 You can't let him go out there."
 So they called the doctor and had him cover my face in bandages and made it look like I had an accident.
 That's how I performed that night."

 Impact

 The song was credited as "fundamental to the emergence of soul music", was "especially well received down South", "successfully appealed to white consumers by using tidy tone quality, minimal improvisation, and standard, middle-American dialect", "instantly established Burke as a huge presence ... [and] "also introduced Burke's slightly country-tinged voice that melded R&B and country music and set the template that Ray Charles would follow the next year with his classic Modern Sounds in Country and Western Music."
 Burke "summed up the underlying connection between the musics of the black and white South: 'Gospel is the truth.
 And country music is the truth.'"
 In 2003 Burke's recording of "Just Out of Reach" was ranked No. 223 on a list of country music's 500 greatest singles.

+Burke's version of the song was ranked number 785 among the greatest singles ever made in Dave Marsh's book The Heart of Rock & Soul (1989).